christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

-Gaius Julius Caesar was a title, and Gaius Julius Caesar could conceivably translate to: Chieftain of the Iudii or Iudaiei tribe from Galatia, or Lord Asar/Aesus (pronunced ah-soos) of the Iudii or Iudaiei tribe from Galatia.
+Gaius Julius Caesar was a title, and Gaius Julius Caesar could conceivably translate to: Chieftain of the Iudii or Iudaiei tribe from Galatia (or Yuezhi tribe), or Lord Asar/Aesus (pronunced ah-soos) of the Iudii or Iudaiei tribe from Galatia (or Yuezhi tribe).

 Russian historian and mathematician Anatoly Fomenko wrote several books where he claimed that the city of Yoros = Jerusalem = Troy and it was